bglawson1001/4443-MobileApps-Lawson/Assignments/Code Repository/README.md

-## A05 - React + FastAPI + MongoDB
+## A01 - Code Repository
 ### Brayden Lawson
 ### Description:

-In this assignment Dr.Griffin is having us add various functionality to an app.
-This assignment in particular focuses on login and registration.
+In this assignment Dr.Griffin wanted us to create our Github repository.

 ### Repository